pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 {{% /chooser %}}

-We need our actual website too, though.
+You need your actual website too, though.
 Create a directory called `website` at `pulumi-challenge/website`, and inside it, add `index.html`, `style.css`, and `normalize.css`.

-For `index.html`, we have the structure of a simple website, with places to put links to your project's GitHub and Twitter, as well as your LinkedIn:
+For `index.html`, you'll have the structure of a simple website, with places to put links to your project's GitHub and Twitter, as well as your LinkedIn:

 ```html
 <!DOCTYPE html>